-4. Select ADVANCED > Advanced Setup > VLAN/Bridge Settings.
+Select ADVANCED > Advanced Setup > VLAN/Bridge Settings.
 The VLAN/Bridge Settings page displays.

-5. Select the Enable VLAN/Bridge Setup check box.

-6. Select the By VLAN tag group radio button.

-The Add VLAN Rule page displays.

-- 8. Specify the following settings for the VLAN tag group: - Name.
+- Select the Enable VLAN/Bridge Setup check box.
+The page expands. - Select the By VLAN tag group radio button.
+The page expands. - Click the Add button.
+The Add VLAN Rule page displays. - 8.
+Specify the following settings for the VLAN tag group: - Name.
 Enter a name for the VLAN tag group.
 The name can be up to 10 characters. - VLAN ID.
 Enter a value from 1 to 4094. - Priority.
 Enter a value from 0 to 7. - 9.
 Select the check box for a wired Ethernet port or wireless network.